NSO-developer/nso-gitbook/administration/installation-and-deployment/containerized-nso.md

 ### Production Image

 The Production Image is a production-ready NSO image for system-wide deployment and use.
-It is based on an NSO [System Install](system-install.md) and is available from the [Cisco Software Download](https://software.cisco.com/download/home) site.
+It is based on NSO [System Install](system-install.md) and is available from the [Cisco Software Download](https://software.cisco.com/download/home) site.

 Use the pre-built image as the base image in the container file (e.g., Dockerfile) and mount your own packages (such as NEDs and service packages) to run a final image for your production environment (see examples below).